rsamec/ptt/README.md

-# PTT - Page Transform Tree - logical component tree used to render document pages in various formats
+# PTT - Page Transform Tree

 This documents is a full specification of the PTT document format.
+PTT is a simple JSON describing the logical component tree used to render document pages in various formats (HTML, PDF,...) and sizes (A4,A3, Letter,...).

 ## <a name="PTT">Page Transform Tree</a>